John a. powell: Education

 Powell earned a J.D. from the University of California, Berkeley School of Law and a B.A. from Stanford University.
 He then became an attorney with the Seattle Public Defender's Office.
 In 1977, powell received an International Human Rights Fellowship from the University of Minnesota to work in Africa, where he served as a consultant to the government of Mozambique.
 Between 1987 and 1993, he worked as a national legal director of the American Civil Liberties Union.

 He is a co-founder of the Poverty and Race Research Action Council (PRRAC) and serves on the boards of several national organizations including Tides and the McKnight Foundation.

 Views

-Powell has proposed that white identity was forged in the 17th century in order to police social hierarchy in the Thirteen Colonies of pre-independence America.
+Powell has proposed that white identity was forged in the 17th century in order to police social hierarchy in the colonies of pre-independence America.